MrZhuNi/salome_shape/src/SketchPlugin/doc/distanceFeature.rst

    .. image:: images/location_right.png
       :align: left
    **Right** inserts text to the right of the distance extension line.
-- **Keep orientation** - fixes the relative position between selected objects
+- **Keep orientation** fixes the relative position between selected objects

-When the both objects are selected distance value is displayed in the property panel and in the view.
+When both objects are selected distance value is displayed in the property panel and in the view.

-When creating the constraint and the both objects are selected the first time:
+When creating the constraint, after selection of two objects at the first time:

 - drag the distance presentation in the view to the desired position (by move mouse and click once)
 - set desirable distance value in the input field in the view and press **Enter** or just press **Enter** to keep the current distance